 - Erizos (Sea Urchins): Sea urchins are a delicacy in Chile and are often served fresh, scooped out of their shells, and enjoyed with a squeeze of lemon or lime juice.

 - Salmon a la Mantequilla negra: Grilled or pan-seared salmon, often seasoned simply with salt and pepper, is finished with a rich and creamy butter sauce.
-It’s a decadent yet straightforward preparation that lets the flavor of the salmon shine.
+It’s a decadent yet straightforward preparation that lets the salmon’s flavor shine.

 - Reineta a lo Pobre: Reineta, a popular Chilean fish, is typically pan-fried and served “a lo pobre” style, meaning it’s topped with fried onions, a fried egg, and french fries.
 It’s a hearty and flavorful dish.